How to Use Forex Volatility Statistics

 Final Word on Forex Volatility Stats

 This is a brief introduction on how to use forex volatility statistics.
-Traders are encouraged to educate themselves further on volatility and statistics.
+Forex traders are encouraged to educate themselves further on volatility and statistics.

 Refer to the Daily Forex Stats page for forex volatility resources, as well as other trading statistics such as correlation.
 You may find that being aware of volatility helps you control risk, find alternative trading strategies and alert you to potential dangers or opportunities.